Apparel Decoration Method

 What is Direct To Film?

-Direct to Film, DTF or DTFilm, is a process where a CYMK is printed on a special film. this is then Backed by white ink – only were the color is applied.
-The film is run thru a shaker machine that bakes an adhesive to the ink.
-The film is then cut apart and is hot pressed on to the garment. the film is removed and the design remains.
+Direct to Film, DTF or DTFilm, is a process where a CYMK is printed on a special film.
+This is then backed by white ink, which is only where the color is applied.
+The film is run through a shaker machine that bakes an adhesive to the ink.
+The film is then cut apart and is hot-pressed onto the garment.
+The film is then removed, and the design remains.
 The Film method is like a transfer but much lighter than previously possible.

 What types of garments are decorated with DTFilm?

 Smooth fabrics like Wicking and cotton T-shirts are a great option.
-Items were the fabric is not flexible are terrific like caps and bags.
+Items where the fabric is not flexible are terrific, like caps and bags.
 Neckerchiefs and Flags are also perfect for Film.
 Any color is fine for Film – the white backer allows any color to be used.

 Direct To Film Strengths and Weaknesses